BharathiVetukuri/CMPE-257_MachineLearning/HW1_Clustering/readme.md

-# 📊 Fitbit Activity Clustering: K-Means & Additional Method
+# 📊 Fitbit Activity Clustering: K-Means & Additional Methods

 ## 📌 Project Overview
 This project applies **K-Means and an additional clustering method** to analyze **Fitbit activity data**.
 The goal is to discover **user behavior patterns** and provide insights for **personalized activity recommendations**.